SergeyYakubov/sergeyyakubov.github.io/_posts/2017-03-13-docker-noroot.markdown

 There is one problem with this approach - how to allow users run their own container in some infrastructure where they have no root rights?
 As we [know][docker_root], as soon as you allow a user to run Docker commands he can do bad things to your system.
 Since Docker has been developed with microservices in mind, it is supposed that only a trusted user (read root) should execute Docker commands.
 For example, you  as admin start a service which is running inside a Docker container and user (or other microservices) access this container via e.g. REST API.

-What we want to do is different - we want that a user could bring an image with his scientific (or whatever else) application, mount data he needs from the host filesystem and run it.
-We also do not want to write any additional software around Docker but be able to use native Docker commands (well, we've still created a couple of helper scripts).
+What I want to do is different - I want that a user could bring an image with his scientific (or whatever else) application, mount data he needs from the host filesystem and run it.
+I also do not want to write any additional software around Docker but be able to use native Docker commands (well, I've still created a couple of helper scripts).
 The activation of user namespaces could partially solve the problem, but one can always disable it by *--userns=host* and using mounted host data with user namespaces may be problematic due to file permissions.

-So, we what we do is:
+So, what I do is:

 1. Make Docker communicate via an HTTP socket
 2. An authorization plugin to control user input